elizabethacasey/Team50--FALL2025-SQA/SQA-REPO.md

 and runs the forensics analysis on these dummy files.
 The results were stored in the demo_outputs file.
 Figure 4 shows the demo results.

+One of the main problems encountered during this aspect of the project was working within a multi-module codebase where each component depended on the behavior of several others.
+Before implementing the required functionality, a clear understanding was required of how data flowed across modules and how each script interacted with the next.
+This was very different from typical assignments, where work is usually isolated to a single file.

 ![: forsenics.py logging output
 example](./reportfigures/media/image3.png)*Figure 3*